radams15/CircuitTesterDocs/Design/docs/design.md

 My program is designed to be very easy to understand.

 The toolbox is designed to show the components as large, colourful pictures, which means that they are very easy to see.
+The toolbox buttons also will generate a tooltip whenever they are hovered over with a mouse, which will help users to make sure that the component they are clicking on is the correct one for their usage.

 The toolbox buttons are left-clicked once, then the user moves the cursor to the place they wish to put the component.
 This is where the component is placed.
+This is a very simple way to build up circuits, and to show the user exactly what they have created.